arekavandi/Transformer-SOD/README.md

 # Transformers in Small Object Detection: A Survey and Benchmark After Four Years of Operation in Computer Vision
-For adding your results to the tables below, please send us an email including the values for each column and a copy of the paper showing your results.
+For adding your transformer-based results to the tables below, please send us an email including the values for each column and a copy of the paper showing your results.
 Email: aref.mirirekavandi@gmail.com

 # Generic Applications (MS COCO) (Last Update: 31/05/2023)